Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/E. Nuclear and Quantum/E.2 Quantum Physics.md

 - Different metals have different threshold frequencies
 - The photoelectrons emitted from a particular metal by monochromatic radiation of a know frequency have a range of kinetic energies, up to a well-defined maximum
 ## Explaining the photoelectric effect: the Einstein model
+- The Einstein model explains the photoelectric effect using the cencept of photons
+- When a photon interacts with an electron, it transfers all its energy.
+	- singe  photon interacts with a single electron and the transfer of energy is instantaneous
+- If a photoelectric effect is occuring, increasing the intensity of the radiation only increases the number of photons and photoelectrons, not their individual energies
+-